Ayesha Rubina: Social & volunteer work

 She is a professional social worker with a Master of Social Work.
 In recognition of her services in the field of education and social work, Ayesha was nominated to Greater Hyderabad Municipal Corporation as a co-opted member.
 In this role, she has contributed by laying out the first ward development plan, played a prominent role in planning a park for special needs persons, and initiated livelihood training for over 8,000 youth.

 Ayesha has helped set up 10 schools for the underprivileged that cater to the educational needs of more than 4500 children.
 She also runs a school for kids with special needs.
 She has been in the top eight of The Times of India's "Lead India" initiative and a participant of the prestigious International Visitor Leadership Program (IVLP) of the U.S. Department of State.
 As an Advisory Committee member, she is associated with a Center for Social Sciences, a network of people and organizations engaged in community based services through education and social services.

 Greens Special School

 It is one of its kind schools that give education to children with special needs.
-This school provides free education to special kids.
+This school does not provide education to special kids.
 It offers medical therapies, and aims to rehabilitate & integrate these children into the mainstream.
 The special school is Ayesha's pet project, and it is run by Ayesha Education Society.